duckets/dj-tuition/content/en/gearguide.md

 **DDJ-FLX4**: \~£299 A compact 2-channel unit with a simple, uncluttered layout.
 The successor to the DDJ-400.
 Great if you just want to learn the basics without being overwhelmed by buttons.
 Downside: only 2 channels and a smaller feature set, so you'll likely outgrow it if you get serious.

 **DDJ-FLX6**: \~£649 A 4-channel step up with a club-style layout that closely mirrors a real CDJ/mixer setup, so skills transfer well later.
-Comes with genuinely useful beginner-friendly features (Merge FX, Jog Cutter) as well as headroom to grow into.
+Comes with some of the latest pioneer features (Merge FX, Jog Cutter).
 A great "buy once" option if you're fairly confident you'll stick with DJing.

 **DDJ-1000**: \~£1,050-1,100 An older but still-respected 4-channel unit built specifically to feel like club gear (full-size jog wheels, proper mixer layout).
 More expensive and arguably being overtaken by the FLX6/FLX10, but still solid if found at a discount.